hemantpande/Computer-science-notes/Operating systems notes.md

 20. First come first served (FCFS) scheduling algorithm

-	a.
-The process which has the least arrival time will be scheduled first.
+	- The process which has the least arrival time will be scheduled first.
-	b.
-It is a non-pre-emptive scheduling algorithm.
+	- It is a non-pre-emptive scheduling algorithm.
-	c.
-It is not a priority based scheduling algorithm.
+	- It is not a priority based scheduling algorithm.

 ```
 	|-----------|-------------|-----------|